Good practise guide

 The CNLN supports the CNO’s vision of leadership at all levels; with strong, visible nursing leadership across healthcare systems and offers a key network to support our ongoing work during the pandemic and beyond.
 The network aims to ensure the voice of commissioners is central to influencing and leading a new healthcare model for the 21st century.

-Hosted by the NHS England and NHS Improvement national System Transformation Team, the CNLN also supports strong professional engagement in policy making with an ongoing commitment to supporting the nursing contribution to policy development.
+Hosted by the NHS England national System Transformation team, the CNLN also supports strong professional engagement in policy making with an ongoing commitment to supporting the nursing contribution to policy development.

 To register your interest to join the network or to find out more about more please email email@example.com.